 In preparation for these applications, we will:

-As part of stage one of formal consultation, we published three important documents which can be downloaded below.
-These documents set out the key aims, objectives and potential impacts of the project.
+As part of stage one consultation on the offshore elements of Rhiannon wind farm, we published two important documents which can be downloaded.
+These documents set out the key aims, objectives and potential impacts of the Rhiannon Wind Farm project.
 The feedback received during the first phase of consultation (29th October to 20 December 2012) will be considered and help inform our development plans.

 Each photomontage sheet should be printed at A3 (420mm x 297mm) and should be viewed from a distance of 300mm curved through 75 degrees.
 Photomontages are presented here for illustrative purposes only and larger versions more suitable to provide a visual representation will be available at exhibitions and later in the consultation process.
 For further information on best practice for photomontages, please refer to the Visual Representation of Windfarms Good Practice Guidance (Scottish Natural Heritage, 2006)